-Mickey’s Not So Scary Halloween Party at Magic Kingdom just got a new Disney Halloween Fireworks Show.
+Mickey’s Not So Scary Halloween Party at Magic Kingdom has a new Disney Halloween Fireworks Show.
 Disney’s Not So Spooky Spectacular Fireworks replaced Hallowishes and if you’re planning to see this show, we have a few tips for you to make the most of it!
 But remember, this fireworks show is only available at Mickey’s Not So Scary Halloween Party.
 So, if you want to see it in Magic Kingdom, make sure to buy a Party ticket.
 Here are 5 tips for viewing Disney’s Not So Spooky Spectacular Fireworks Show!